lyraproj/dgo/README.md

 - [Puppet Types](/puppetlabs/puppet-specifications/blob/master/language/types_values_variables.md)

 ### Language syntax
-Dgo defines a [type language of its own](docs/types.md) which is designed to be close to Go itself.
+Dgo defines a [type language of its own](docs/types.md) which is close to Go itself.
 A parser and a stringifier are provided for this syntax.
 New parsers and stringifiers can be added to support other syntaxes.

 ### Type Assignability
 As with go reflect, types can be compared for assignability.
 A type is assignable from another type if the other